wd9999/books/booklist.md

+# List of book club meetings and books

 | #   | Date       | Title                                  | Author                      |
 | :-- | :--------- | :------------------------------------- | :-------------------------- |
 | ??? | 2020-10-17 | A Gentleman in Moscow                  | Amor Towles                 |